dayo05/jetbrains_logo_patcher/README.md

 # Python based Jetbrains IDE logo replacer script

 ## How to use
+Required dependency: python, pillow

+If you want to make patcher download image from web, you need requests module.
 ```sh
 python main.py \
   [-w image_url_to_replace | -i image_path_to_replace] \